 ResLifeBU

-If you decide to live in BU or Unilet halls of residence, either in your first year or throughout your time with us, you’ll be supported by ResLifeBU.
+If you decide to live in BU halls of residence or Unilet, either in your first year or throughout your time with us, you’ll be supported by ResLifeBU.
 This is our skills, social and wellbeing initiative – designed to make sure that your BU experience doesn’t stop when your learning does.

 When it comes to the wellbeing aspect of ResLifeBU, ResLifeBU Assistants (who are also BU students) live in each of our accommodation blocks to help you get used to your new home.

-They also organise events and socials, from the Winter Ice Ball to Club Soda alcohol-free socials and stress-relieving activities, so that you get the most from your time with us.
+They also organise events and socials including cooking classes, beach walks and wellbeing events, so that you get the most from your time with us.